Ridley Park, Pennsylvania: Parochial schools

 The St. James Regional, formerly St. Madeline-St. Rose School, serves grades 1st through 8.
 Originally, these were two separate parishes but in 1993, with declining enrollments, the Archdiocese of Philadelphia consolidated the St. Madeline Parish in Ridley Park, and the St. Rose of Lima Parish in nearby Eddystone.
 The Archdiocese had an area wide consolidation of schools due to declining enrollment.
 The school is now called St. James Regional School after combining with St. Gabriel's in Norwood in 2012.
 The name originated from the former St. James High School for Boys in Chester.
 The St. James High alumni association suggested the name, and the new school asked to use not only the name but also the mascot and colors.
 When it opened it had 402 students, with around 201 being from St. Gabriel.

 Cardinal O'Hara High School, serving grades 9 through 12, is a coeducational school located in Springfield, and serves the Ridley Park, Chester, Swarthmore, and Springfield area.

 Religion

-The Roman Catholic Archdiocese of Philadelphia operates Catholic churches.
+The Roman Catholic Archdiocese of Philadelphia operates Catholic churches in Delaware County.
 St. Madeline Church, established in 1908, is in Ridley Park.
 The number of parishioners decreased by 20% from 2008 to 2012, with 4,720 congregants in the latter year.
+Christ Church, Ridley Park is an Episcopal Church in the Diocese of Pennsylvania, founded in 1879.